awsdocs/aws-config-developer-guide/doc_source/ec2-managedinstance-applications-blacklisted.md

 # ec2\-managedinstance\-applications\-blacklisted<a name="ec2-managedinstance-applications-blacklisted"></a>

-Checks that none of the specified applications are installed on the instance\.
+Checks if none of the specified applications are installed on the instance\.
 Optionally, specify the version\.
-Newer versions will not be blacklisted\.
+Newer versions will not be denylisted\.
 Optionally, specify the platform to apply the rule only to instances running that platform\.

 **Identifier:** EC2\_MANAGEDINSTANCE\_APPLICATIONS\_BLACKLISTED